 - Rinse the mussels thoroughly, scrubbing the shells gently, then place the cleaned mussels in a bowl of salted water and let them sit for at least 1 hour.

-- In a large pan, heat the 2 tablespoons extra virgin olive oil with parsley stalks, 2 garlic, and chilli.
+- In a large pan, heat the 2 tablespoons extra virgin olive oil with parsley stalks, 2 garlic cloves, and chilli.
+Add the mussels, cover, and cook for about 3-4 minutes until they open, then set aside.

 - Once the mussels have cooled slightly, remove most from their shells, keeping a few in the shells.